How to make the most of Term 1 of Year 12?

 Australia’s scorching summer is like no other.
 Here, we’re blessed with clear skies, beautiful beaches and a very long Christmas break.
 It’s quite likely that the summer of 2022/23 is the last hurrah Year 12s will enjoy before kicking into gear for a busy year.
 So, how can you flip the relaxation switch onto full grind mode?

-I graduated in 2022, and my plate was not empty.
-I was house captain, played soccer for my school, had a casual job and also made time to hang out with my friends – all whilst studying.
+The key is in what you do in Term 1.
+The work you put in at the beginning and the habits you set up early will set you up for future success.
+I graduated in 2022, and my plate was not empty; I was house captain, played soccer for my school, had a casual job, and also made time to hang out with my friends – all whilst studying.

-The word that sums up a successful year 12 comes from one word.
-Balance.
 Here are some tips that worked for me, and will help you on the road to success!

-School and life balance
+School and Life Balance

 School-life balance is imperative in optimising academic success.
 With a healthy balance, you can improve your mental health and your academic results!

-That’s why it is crucial to find time for the things you love in your final year.
-It could be as simple as putting 20 minutes aside now and then to watch something on Netflix or read a book.
+It is crucial to find time for the things you love in your final year.
+It could be as simple as putting 20 minutes aside everyday to watch something on Netflix, or read a book.
 Or, you could spend a day on the weekend hanging out with a friend.
+Research shows that getting out of your study space allows your brain to retain information for longer, so you’re actually helping yourself by taking breaks.

 By planning your time like this, also encourages you to set goals for when you’d like to have things completed.
 For example, although you may have a draft due in week 5, you may want to have it finished by Monday of week 4 to thoroughly edit it.

-Term Dates
+Keep track of Term Dates

-Check out your relevant term dates below, and be sure to write them down in your diary or spreadsheet.
+Knowing your term dates and when you’ll be on holiday will aid in planning your time.
+Check out your relevant term dates below, and be sure to write them down in your diary or spreadsheet:

 Ultimately, the results you produce are in your hands.
 These tips can help with setting up healthy habits, but the driving force is motivation.
 The power is within you, and with initiative and determination, you’ll be set up for an awesome year.
-If you're interested in getting some Year 12 support, browse Australia's top tutors here.

 1. How can I start Term 1 off on the right foot?